-Joe and his family have deep Delaware roots.
-Joe is proud that his ancestral lineage includes both native Delaware Lenape and some of the first settlers around rural New Castle County and in Wilmington’s Little Italy.
+Joe is proud to have deep Delaware roots, with an ancestral lineage including both native Delaware Lenape and some of the first settlers around rural New Castle County and in Wilmington’s Little Italy.
 A family of blue-collar workers, his great-uncle George was the head of security for H. F. du Pont at Winterthur and his great-uncle Alex was P. S. du Pont’s personal valet.
 His mother, a graduate of Newark High School, grew up on a tree farm in what is now White Clay Creek State Park.
-Today, his parents are 35 years into their careers with Dupont in Glasgow (now Siemens Healthcare).
-Joe and his sister were raised with an appreciation of Delaware's traditional cornerstones, from the perspective of the workers that built this State.
+Today, his parents are more than 35 years into their careers with Dupont in Glasgow (now Siemens Healthcare).
+Joe's upbringing has built a sincere appreciation for traditional cornerstones of Delaware's community, from the perspective of the workers that built this State.

-Joe and his husband, Dan Cole, have created a life built in this district, choosing the same community where Dan has been a lifelong resident to raise their future family.
+Joe and Dan have created a life built in this district, choosing the same community where Dan grew up to raise their future family.
 Dan attended Claymont Elementary School, daycare in Arden’s Buzzware Center YMCA, summer camp in the Hanby YMCA, and renovated a portion of Brandywine High School to earn his Eagle Scout rank long ago.

-Joe follows the legacy of service of his family.
+Joe follows his family legacy of service.
 Many generations of the Daigle family have served in the Marine Corps, including both of Joe’s parents.
-Joe’s Grandmother, Thelma Thompson, left a legacy in Delaware as the first female, first full-time, and first multi-year President of the Delaware State Education Association teachers union.
+Joe’s Grandmother, Thelma Thompson, left a legacy in Delaware as the first female, first full-time, and first multi-year President of the Delaware State Education Association teachers' union.
 In over 40 years in education, Thelma made Delaware a national leader by creating pioneering special education programs, and by leading the only successful teacher strike in Delaware history.

-In addition, Joe and Dan are members of the Arden Club, Friends of the Claymont Library, Claymont Historical Society, Delaware Nature Society, Delaware Greenways, and WHYY.
+Joe is a member of the Arden Club, Friends of the Claymont Library, Claymont Historical Society, Claymont Lions, Delaware Nature Society, Delaware Greenways, and WHYY.
 When he is not volunteering, Joe likes to read, cook from scratch, work outside, and connect with neighbors, family, and friends.